paylogic/py2deb/README.rst

 Contact
 -------

-If you have questions, bug reports, suggestions, etc. please create an issue on the `GitHub project page`_.
-The latest version of `py2deb` will always be available on GitHub.
-The internal API documentation is `hosted on Read The Docs`_.
+The latest version of `py2deb` is available on PyPI_ and GitHub_.
+The documentation is hosted on `Read the Docs`_ and includes a changelog_.
+For questions, bug reports, suggestions, etc. please create an issue on GitHub_.

 License
 -------